pluots/stringmetrics/README.md

 and more, as well as a competent spellchecker that handles Hunspell dictionaries.

-Get the create info here:
+This package comes with a library for programatic use, as well as a command line interface.
+The library is usable via WASM.

+Crate info:
 [https://crates.io/crates/stringmetrics](https://crates.io/crates/stringmetrics)
-and see the docs here [https://docs.rs/stringmetrics/](https://docs.rs/stringmetrics/).

-Source:
+Crate docs:
+[https://docs.rs/stringmetrics/](https://docs.rs/stringmetrics/).

+Crate source:
 [https://github.com/pluots/stringmetrics-rust](https://github.com/pluots/stringmetrics-rust)

-## Library and Command Line Interface

-This package provides both a library and a CLI tool.

 ## Stringmetric Algorithms